Michelle K. Ryan

 Michelle Kim Ryan (born March 1973) is an Australian psychologist and academic, whose research focuses on gender and gender differences.
 As of 2024 she is professor of social and organisational psychology at the University of Exeter.
 She is known for coining the term "glass cliff" with co-researcher Alex Haslam, to describe how the experiences of women who have broken through the glass ceiling differ from those of their male counterparts.

 Early life and education

 Michelle Kim Ryan was born in March 1973.

 She completed her undergraduate and a Ph.D. study in psychology from Australian National University in 2004 for her thesis A gendered self or a gendered context?
 A self-categorization appraisal of gender differences.

 Career

-Ryan is professor of social and organisational psychology at the University of Exeter.
+Ryan was professor of social and organisational psychology at the University of Exeter.

 In 2007 she undertook a visiting professorship at the University of Groningen in The Netherlands.

+Since July 2021, Ryan has been director of the Global Institute for Women's Leadership at the Australian National University, founded and chaired by former Australian Prime Minister Julia Gillard.

 Research

 Ryan research focuses on gender and gender differences, particularly the impact of gender in the workplace.

 Together with Alex Haslam, she coined the term "glass cliff" to describe how the experiences of women who have broken through the glass ceiling differ from those of their male counterparts.